 - It is mandatory that first- and second-year students live on campus.

 - The 40,000 square-foot Brandt Student Center, opened in May 2008, is the hub of student activities.

-- Over eighty indoor and outdoor security cameras are divided among the public venues of three campuses: The Health Professions Building, Leesburg and Main Campus.
-There is new street lighting on University Drive.
+- Over eighty indoor and outdoor security cameras are interspersed among the public venues of the Shenandoah University campuses.
+There is newly installed LED street lighting on University Drive.

-- Eighty-five percent of students apply for financial aid at Shenandoah University.
+- 100 percent of students apply for financial aid at Shenandoah University.

 - More than 1,800 students received university-sponsored scholarships and grants totaling over $14 million dollars.